 That’s absolutely fine.
 Upon entering Solve Together, you will be consenting to participate in the data collection.
 Separately, you will be offered the option of connecting your medical record and/or wearable devices.
 This is optional and not a required aspect of participation.

-There are multiple registries in this disease space, and each is unique.
-Some are designed to help to get you involved in research studies while others are focused on data collection.
 Solve Together is a platform not only for clinical study recruitment but also for collecting clinical data from you that can be used for analyses.
 You’ll also be able to track your symptoms at your own personal pace.
 We’ll collect data from your wearables (e.g. Fitbit and Apple watches) and/or your electronic health records so that you can create a report for yourself and for your doctors.
-You can join Solve Together and still take place in other studies and platforms.
+You can join Solve Together and participate in other studies and platforms if you choose.

 Real World Data (RWD) are data routinely collected outside of the context of a clinical trial.
 They may include patient reports, which can be collected over a longer period of time, as well as passive-collection sources, such as electronic medical records or wearable devices.
 These data offer a perspective into what happens in the “real world” outside of the specific context of a clinical trial and can help inform clinical research.
 RWD collection is typically more agile and affordable to collect than clinical trial data.
 Moreover, clinical trials do not usually share data collected with patients.